 Johnson & Johnson agrees to pay US$117 million to settle US states' mesh probe

-REUTERS: Johnson & Johnson has agreed to pay nearly US$117 million to resolve allegations that it deceptively marketed transvaginal surgical mesh devices, U.S. state attorneys general said on Thursday.
+NEW JERSEY: Johnson & Johnson has agreed to pay nearly US$117 million to resolve allegations that it deceptively marketed transvaginal surgical mesh devices, U.S. state attorneys general said on Thursday (Oct 17).

 The settlement resolves a multistate investigation that found J&J violated consumer protection laws by misrepresenting the safety and effectiveness of its devices and failing to sufficiently disclose risks associated with their use, the attorneys general said.